Ahmet Kaplan: 2024

 In January 2024, Kaplan took part at the Grand Slam level Australian Open – Men's Wheelchair Tennis.
 He lost the first round match of the quad singles event against Dutch Niels Vink.
 He and his Slovak teammate Tomáš Masaryk lost the first round match in the quad doubles event to Donald Ramphadi (South Africa) and Guy Sasson (Israel).

 In June 2024, Kaplan won his first ITF title defeating Canadian Robert Shaw in the final match at the Open International de Royan 2024 Tennis Tournament in France.

 In May 2024, Kaplan competed in the quad singles event of the Tram Barcelona Open.
 He defeated world's number 4 Donald Ramphadi from South Africa, but lost to world's number 1 in the final.
 He finished the tournament as runner-up.

 As of end May 2024, Kaplan won four champion titles, and rose to the world rank 8 in quad singles.
 He helped the Turkey wheelchair tennis quad team become world number 2.

 He missed out on a bronze medal at the 2024 Summer Paralympics in Quad singles, after being defeated by Guy Sasson of Israel.

 Personal life

-Ahmet Kaplan was born on 1 January 2002, and lives in Akdeniz, Mersin, southern Turkey.
+Kaplan was born on 1 January 2002, and was raised and lives in Akdeniz, Mersin, southern Turkey.

-At age eight, he lost his legs due to electric shock accident in the Akdeniz district of Mersin.
+At age eight, he was accidentally electrocuted in Akdeniz.
+Kaplan lost both his legs, which were surgically amputated due to the electric shock accident.
+In addition, he had severe damage to his hands, which resulted in the loss of a number of his fingers and partial motor dysfunction in his remaining digits.